clarkezone/clarkezone.github.io/_posts/2018-12-14-animated-vector-graphics-using-windows_ui_composition.md

 # Native Animated Vector Graphics in Windows

-To be bring this capability to Windows in an efficient way, the composition team set out on a jouney to add a rich set of vector animation primitives to the engine, staring in RS5 and delivering in a complete end to end implementation in 19H1.
+To be bring this capability to Windows in an efficient way, the composition team set out on a jouney to add a rich set of vector animation primitives to the engine, staring in the 1809 update and delivering in a complete end to end implementation in the Spring 2019 release.
 We are releasing both a series of API's that bring low level capabilities to the platform, a toolchain to enable a Lottie-based designer developer workflow from After Effects and a new XAML control that makes it easy for UI developers to incorporate vector animation in apps.

 Becuase the low-level support is implemented in a framework agnostic way in the Compositor itself, it's possible to get animated vector support in UWP XAML Apps, WPF, Winforms and even desktop win32 apps.